FyraLabs-Graveyard/.github/profile/README.md

 ## Ultramarine Linux
 Abandoned or superseded bits of Ultramarine are in here, a lot of them are from before Ultramarine joined Fyra, including this here for completeness.

+Note: kanopy-old is not equivalent to modern Kanopy, they are both part of the same idea but kanopy-old is a homegrown project, and Kanopy is an adopted UBlue Project (being CCOS)

 ## Fyra itself
 Self-explanatory.